 Like all states in the U.S., Georgia law enforces the statute of limitations for all personal injury cases.
 Victims have two years to file their cases before it is too late.

-After a pedestrian accident, call your lawyer right away.
+After a pedestrian accident, call your personal injury lawyer in Smyrna right away.
 The clock will usually be ticking right when the event happens.

 If you miss the window to file a case, you will miss potential compensation you may have received otherwise.